sussmanLab/open-Qmin/documentation/user-guide/Installation.md

 :::{note}
 By default the code will compile GPU code targeted at the (old, but still used in some XSEDE facilities) Tesla K40 cards.
 If you have newer GPUs, it is *highly* recommended to go to line 6 of the CMakeLists.txt file and set the `CUDA_ARCH` variable appropriately.

-You should set `CUDA_ARCH` to 10 times your GPU model's "compute capability" (or "compute ability" or "CUDA compute ability").
-One place you can look this up for NVIDIA graphics cards is [Wikipedia's article on that topic](https://en.wikipedia.org/wiki/List_of_Nvidia_graphics_processing_units).
+You should set `CUDA_ARCH` to 10 times your GPU model's "compute capability".
+One place you can look this up is [this Wikipedia page](https://en.wikipedia.org/wiki/CUDA#GPUs_supported), in the leftmost column of the row where your GPU's model is listed.
 For example, the A100 GPU is listed there as having CUDA compute ability 8.0, so users with this model should set `CUDA_ARCH` to "80".
 :::

 ### Compilation troubleshooting

 If all required dependencies have been installed, the modern CMake build system should keep compilation difficulties to a minimum.
-If you installed any dependencies by hand you may have to give CMake hints about the location of various directories (see, e.g., lines 35-40 of the CMakeLists.txt file).
+If you installed any dependencies by hand you may have to give CMake hints about the location of various directories (see, e.g., lines 35-40 of the CMakeLists.txt file, as well as the "include_directories" list farther down in that file).

 If using a GPU, be sure to check what generation your card is and set the `CUDA_ARCH` variable (line 6 of the CMakeLists.txt file) appropriately for maximum performance; see the Note just above.